Tejas07PSK/Melanoma-Detection/README.md

 ## How the application works?
-This application works according to the following folds :
+This application works in the following folds :
 1. Firstly, a 'training-set' data is generated from a collection of various skin-lesion images placed in their respective
     class folders i.e., _'images/benign'_, _'images/malignant'_, _'images/negative'_.
 These images are pre-processed and
     a set of quantified-features are extracted from them, which comprises the 'training-set' data.